 Trish and Nana, the mother-daughter blogging team…their friendship is undeniable…and they were kindness personified.

 14 amazing bloggers.
-I cannot wait till we meet again.
+I cannot wait until we meet again.

 Vanilla Pudding with Caramel Apples